Yozora: Creation and design

 Dylan Sprouse voices Yozora in English.

-Ever since his first appearance, Yozora has borne a striking similarity to Final Fantasy XV protagonist Noctis Lucis Caelum.
+Ever since his first appearance, Yozora has borne a striking similarity to Final Fantasy XV protagonist Noctis Lucis Caelum, specifically the prototype design of Noctis from the initial development of Final Fantasy Versus XIII.
 When asked about the similarities, Kingdom Hearts creator Tetsuya Nomura stated that, while he noted there are several similarities between the two characters, they are not connected.
 Though the character is first seen as a video game character within the video game, the secret ending reveals him to exist elsewhere.
 Nomura said that it was unrelated from a past project and instead a new idea, parts of a project he has been working on.
 As a result, the concept of Verum Rex did not exist until Kingdom Hearts III.
 The inclusion of both Sora and Riku visiting the same world where Yozora lives was done to add drama to the scenario and explore Sora's disappearance from the original ending.
 Yozora's design has heterochromia, with his right eye being light blue and his left eye being dark red, and he wears a short-sleeved jacket with darker parts, darker pants, and a black shirt, as well as black fingerless gloves and black boots.

 Following the release of Kingdom Hearts III, Nomura felt that Yozora's reception in Western regions was better than in Japan, much to his relief.
 For the Kingdom Hearts III downloadable content, Re Mind, Nomura gave the staff several orders about how the secret boss should be designed, but ended up being different from his original view.
 The battle has two alternative endings rather than a game over as a result of how challenging Yozora was designed to be.
 Nomura stated that he intentionally made Yozora difficult to beat, to the point some players would cry while trying to beat him.

 Following Kingdom Hearts III, Nomura denied rumors of Yozora appearing in Kingdom Hearts: Melody of Memory, but said that he would give the character a major role in another future installment since Melody of Memory primarily focused on Kairi.
 In 2022, Nomura explained that he had planned to create a Verum Rex game to develop Yozora, but the idea was scrapped in favor of Kingdom Hearts IV, starring Sora as the protagonist, as he was worried about his popularity.

 Dylan Sprouse voices Yozora in the Re Mind downloadable content, and was overjoyed with his character due to him liking Japanese role-playing heroes.
 Sprouse came to regard the character as an "authentic edgelord", having taken a liking to him.
 In Japanese, Yozora is voiced by Tasuku Hatanaka.